Start a blog? In this day and age? What the hell man?!?

 - Choose commercial plugins if possible – Similar to free hosting ..
 Free plugins have their own sets of issues such as posting links going back to their website instead of re-enforcing your own.
 Commercial plugins also have better support going for them so if the plugin does not work with your site you aren’t completely shit out of luck.

 This article is still a work in progress.
 So please visit back occasionally to see what is changed and what is new.
-We hope that the advise provided here has helped someone out there that wants to get their voice known.
+We hope that the advice provided here has helped someone out there that wants to get their voice known.
 If it has then awesome.
 Become the self-standing hosted website that large conglomerates hope you don’t become.
 Most importantly.
-May server protect you. +++ END OF LINE.